mkutz1325/uw-research/README.txt

 For a quick look at what the initial version looks like at the top level, there is a screenshot in the barchart/ directory.

-*Note: the Django is unfortunately named 'barchart' due to lack of foresight
+*Note: the Django project is unfortunately named 'barchart' due to lack of foresight

-First few things to improve:

--Labeling of regions.
-They are currently split by color, but it is not possible to tell which region is 'Region 1' or 'Region 3'.

--Labeling actual percentages and units.
-It gives an idea of how the proportions break down, but shouldn't leave the user guessing.

--Add an option for actual energy consumption in the drop-down list at the bottom of the page, and base it on the volume of vaccines that are delivered using a rough model that will be developed.
+This visualization is based on an example from Mike Bostok's d3 repository, which can be found here: http://mbostock.github.io/d3/talk/20111018/treemap.html